SSWConsulting/SSW.Rules.Content/rules/brainstorming-idea-champion/rule.md

 The Idea Champion's role is over when either:

-* There is a Scrum Team working on the project
+* ✅There is a Scrum Team working on the project

   or

-* Approval isn't reached and the idea is parked (this is a perfectly acceptable outcome - it can always be revisited in a future Brainstorming Day
+* ❌ Approval isn't reached and the idea is parked (this is a perfectly acceptable outcome - it can always be revisited in a future Brainstorming Day

 ### Using labels

-[Using labels](/do-you-know-how-to-use-tags-for-github-issues) is a great way to keep the status of an idea up to date!
+[Using GitHub labels](/do-you-know-how-to-use-tags-for-github-issues) is a great way to keep the status of an idea up to date!

 ::: good
 ![Figure: Good example - Using labels to show how an idea is progressing](github-tags.jpg)